mil/keyboard-tiler/README.md

 ===================
 What is it?
 -----------
 Why not have your keyboard represent the grid/tiles of your screen?
-This is a ruby script place windows on the tiles of your screen representing the tiles(keys) of your keyboard.
+This is a ruby script to place windows on the tiles of your screen representing the tiles(keys) of your keyboard.
 The keys from 1 down to Z over to / and up to 0 forms a 4x10 grid, giving us 40 tiles to work with.

 With this script you can have tiling functionality with simple keybindings in any floating WM.
-It has been tested on pekwm and openbox so far, though any window manager that works well with xdotool should work.
+It has been tested on Pekwm and Openbox so far, though any window manager that works well with xdotool should work.

 Some examples (look down at your keyboard and you'll get the idea):
 - Fullscreen: `ruby keyboard-tiler.rb 1/`